2021-2022 Special Course Offerings

 example in the course devoted to them in the second-year algebra sequence.

-This is an online PIMS class on Optimal Transport + Machine Learning.
+This is an online PIMS class on Monge-Kantorovich Optimal Transport and its applications to Machine Learning (OT+ML).
 This is a part of a sequence of courses on Optimal Transport and applications that PIMS has approved and is open to all PIMS campuses and folks from the industry.
 In fall 2020, the first iteration, OT + Economics, was taught by Brendan Pass from U. Alberta.
 Students from UW who took this course got credit as in math 600.

 This course will be a continuation of the Introduction to Geometric Measure Theory course taught in the Spring of 2021 by the same instructor.
 In this course we will build on the material from the previous course, we will introduce the notion of rectifiable varifolds.
 Their development was motivated by a classical problem in calculus of variations, namely the existence of minimal submanifolds.
 Varifolds play a crucial role in the study of